huyquoctrinh/KDAS/README.md

 # KDAS
 This is an official implementation of KDAS: Knowledge distillation Framework via Attention Supervision for Polyp Segmentation.

-This paper has been accepted at ICME 2024.

 Author: Quoc-Huy Trinh, Phuoc-Thao Vo Thi, and Minh-Van Nguyen

 Paper link: [Arxiv](https://arxiv.org/abs/2312.08555)